Content Marketing

 Distraction-Free Writing & Daily Use

 Obsidian and Notion are both great tools, but they work in different ways to help you establish a daily writing habit.
-If you think about it, Obsidian provides a very simple and bare environment that can entice you to work offline, jot down your personal notes, and use the internal links in case you want to link the ideas.
+If you think about it, Obsidian provides a very simple, bare-bones environment that can entice you to work offline, jot down your personal notes, and use internal links when you want to connect ideas.
 In such a case, it is absolutely wonderful if you want to immerse yourself in the research without being disturbed by the constant notifications.

 Whereas Notion is extremely useful when your writing is just a part of a bigger system.
-For instance, you can write a draft in Notion, link each lead to the progress of the task in the content calendar, and then share it with the editors.
-Thus, the note-taking experience is transformed into a complete workflow, which can be quite handy when there are two or more employees who need to be up to date with each other.
+For instance, you can write a draft in Notion, link each lead to its progress in the content calendar, and then share it with the editors.
+Thus, the note-taking experience is transformed into a complete workflow, which can be quite handy when two or more employees need to stay up to date with each other.

 Organization, Structure & Knowledge Management